geops/website/content/blog/christmas2025/index.en.md

 ![](/images/blog/eating-together-watching-together-we-wish-you-happy-holidays/image00001.jpeg)

 Afterwards, we continued on to [Esswerkstatt](https://rausch-familienwerkstatt.de/esswerkstatt/) with mulled wine.
-There, we cooked a three-course meal together, chopped, laughed, and finally ate together.
+There, we cooked a delicious three-course meal together, chopped, laughed, and finally ate together.
 No big fuss, just the kind of evening that reminds us why collaboration is more than just deadlines and to-do lists.

 ![](/images/blog/eating-together-watching-together-we-wish-you-happy-holidays/image00006.jpeg)